-DP Requirement Completion of all ass Completion of all assignments Title Weed Control Code SAAG507 Department Agriculture Prerequisites None None Co-requisites None Aim This module will cover various aspects of weed science with a focus on providing a working knowledge on safe weed control practices in various crops.
+Title Weed Control Code 4AAG507 Department Agriculture Prerequisites None Co-requisites None Aim This module will cover vari This module will cover various aspects of weed science with a focus on providing a working knowledge on safe weed control practices in various crops.
 Content The content includes, weed characteristics and identification, weed survival strategies, weed control methods and use of herbicides.
-Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assi gnments
+Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments

-Title Plant Propagation Plant Propagation Code SAAG508 Department Agriculture Prerequisites None Co-requisites None Aim seed production technology major plant propagation m This module will cover various aspects of plant propagation by seed and focus on seed production technology and some aspects of vegetative propagation.
-Seed is the major plant propagation method of field crops, which form a major proportion of agricultural plant production in South Africa Content germination and emergence Content of the module includes reproductive systems of plants, seed production, seed germination and emergence, principles of seed storage, seed testing, seed enhancement, vegetative propagation techniques and nursery management.
-Assessment 40% Continuous assessmer 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignmen nts
+Title Plant Propagation Code 4AAG508 Department Agriculture Prerequisites None Co-requisites None Aim seed production technolog the major plant propagatio This module will cover various aspects of plant propagation by seed and focus on seed production technology and some aspects of vegetative propagation.
+Seed is the major plant propagation method of field crops, which form a major proportion of agricultural plant production in South Africa Content Content of the module includes reproductive systems of plants, seed production, seed germination and emergence, principles of seed storage, seed testing, seed enhancement, vegetative propagation techniques and nursery management.
+Assessment 40% Continuous assessme 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignment Completion of all assignments

-Title Agronomy Project Code SAAG509 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of concepts and processes involved in agronomy research and scientific writing.
-Content identification, literature be used) for a research Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Agronomy, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.
-Assessment A written proposal and Each student will be assessed on punctual completion of: A written proposal and oral presentation of the proposal (50%) A written final report and oral presentation of the final report (50%).
-DP Requirement Completion of all tasks Attendance of 80% of meetings with supervisors
+Title Agronomy Project

+Code 4AAG509 Department Agriculture

+Prerequisites None Co-requisites None

+Aim This module aims to develop a student's understanding of concepts and processes involved in agronomy research and scientific writing.

+Content problem identification methods to be used) collect and analyse of Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Agronomy, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.

+Assessment A written proposal a Each student will be assessed on punctual completion of: A written proposal and oral presentation of the proposal (50%) A written final report and oral presentation of the final report (50%).

+DP Requirement s Attendance of 80% of me

-Title Cereal and Legume Produ Cereal and Legume Production Code SAAG 510 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of advanced concepts, and processes involved in field crop production practices Content production with specific en Africa.
-Fundamental knowled production.
-A sound unders sunlight in Cereal and Legu the management of these Further understanding on the in-depth knowledge of Cereal and Legume crop production with specific emphasis on food and economic species grown in South Africa.
+Title Cereal and Legun Cereal and Legume Production Code 4AAG 510 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of advanced concepts, and processes involved in field crop production practices Content production with sp Africa.
+Fundament Further understanding on the in-depth knowledge of Cereal and Legume crop production with specific emphasis on food and economic species grown in South Africa.
 Fundamental knowledge of the effect of environmental factors on field crop production.
 A sound understanding of the role of soil, water, temperature, wind and sunlight in Cereal and Legume crop production and the fundamental principles guiding the management of these factors for optimum quality production focused on market demand.
-A better understanding of the cultivation practice and general agronomic Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments
+A better understanding of the cultivation practice and general agronomic managements of cereal and leguminous crops.
+Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments